OldmanHades/vgg-netrecreation/README.md

 # vgg-netrecreation
-This is a vgg-net reacreation for my class on CNNs.
+This is a vgg-net recreation for my class on CNNs.